 What happens if the developer goes bankrupt during construction?

-This is the worst-case scenario.
 If your deposits are not protected through escrow or bank guarantees, you could lose them entirely.
 You would become an unsecured creditor in the developer's liquidation.
-This is exactly why deposit protection should be your number one concern before signing.
+This is why deposit protection should be your number one concern before signing.
+There is no statutory safety net in Gibraltar the way there is in Spain, so the contract is everything.

 Can I get a mortgage for an off-plan property in Gibraltar?

 Yes, but the mortgage is typically arranged closer to completion.
-Lenders won't release funds until the property is built and valued.
-You'll need to fund deposits from your own resources.
+Lenders will not release funds until the property is built and valued.
+You will need to fund deposits from your own resources during the build period.
+Lenders active in Gibraltar's residential mortgage market include NatWest International, Jyske Bank Gibraltar, and Gibraltar International Bank.
 Read our guide to mortgages in Gibraltar for more detail.

 How long does off-plan construction typically take in Gibraltar?

 Most developments take 18 months to 3 years from launch to completion.
-Larger schemes like those on the Eastside can take longer due to phased construction.
-Always check the projected completion date and the long-stop clause in your contract.
+Larger phased schemes like the Eastside Project can take considerably longer.
+Always check the projected completion date and the long-stop clause in your contract before exchanging.

 Do off-plan properties come with a warranty?